 Over 75 percent of Americans want health care reform according to a new Pew Research poll.
 President Obama remains committed to reforming our health care system this year.
 But as Congress struggles to craft legislation, the voice of concerned voters is getting drowned out by a vocal minority working from the same play book.
-Will serious health care reform die on the operating table at the hands of industry spin doctors?
+Will serious health care reform die on the operating table at the hands of congressional Republicans, conservative pundits, and industry spin doctors?

 For more than 40 years, the Cuban people have faced an economic, commercial and financial blockade by the government of the United States of America.

 Cubans say this is one of the most cruel, inhuman and prolonged policies of hostility endured by any people in the history of human civilization.

 Throughout these last 44 years, a total of 10 different U.S. administrations have reinforced and expanded the complex system of laws and measures that make up the blockade established by the U.S. government against the people of Cuba.

 Theresa Mitchell discusses the financial crisis with Les Leopold, author of The Looting of America.
 Call in with questions and comments at 503-231-8187.

 How could the best and brightest (and most highly paid) in finance crash the global economy and then get us to bail them out as well?
 What caused this mess in the first place?
 Housing?
 Greed?
 Dumb politicians?
 What can Main Street do about it?